-Opening Opportunities with Inclusive Financing for Energy Efficiency:
+Performance of Inclusive Financing for Energy Efficiency: Preliminary Results of the Ouachita Electric HELP PAYS® Program October 2016

-Preliminary Results of the Ouachita Electric HELP PAYS® Program arlier this year, the Arkansas Public Service Commission voted unanimously to approve our opt-in tariff for cost effective energy efficiency investments at the request of Ouachita Electric Cooperative.
-Within 90 days, our utility switched from offering loans for energy efficiency upgrades (our HELP program) to offering inclusive financing through HELP PAYS®, a tariffed on-bill program based on the Pay As You Save® (PAYS®) system.
+Earlier this year, the Arkansas Public Service Commission voted unanimously to approve an opt-in tariff for cost effective energy efficiency investments at the request of Ouachita Electric Cooperative.
+1 Within 45 days, the utility switched from offering loans for energy efficiency to offering inclusive financing called HELP PAYS®, a tariffed on-bill program based on the Pay As You Save® (PAYS®) system.